 Did you know that lemons are a great natural disinfectant that can be used in a variety of ways?
-We love bamboo cooking utensils for their durability (and they’re beautiful!), but they need special care–which is where lemons come in.
+We love bamboo cooking utensils for their durability (and they’re on the go!), but they need special care–which is where lemons come in.
 Not only is bamboo a sustainable resource, but it will last a lifetime if taken care of properly.
 Hand wash your utensils in warm water and use lemon juice straight from the source to disinfect.
 Make sure the utensils are nice and dry after washing to prevent molding.
-Rub them down with oil to prevent cracks and breaking if they begin to look a little dried out, and they’ll stand by you for a long time!
+Rub them down with oil to prevent cracks and breaking if they begin to look dried out, and they’ll stand by you for a long time!

 It doesn’t stop there; lemons can also be used to remove stains from countertops and ceramic surfaces, clean out the gunk in your microwave, and freshen your garbage disposal.
-The best part is, you can toss them right in your compost bin afterwards!
+The best part is, you can toss them right in your compost bin afterward!

 Not into DIY?
 We’ve got you covered.
 Here are some of our favorite swaps for your sustainable cleaning supply…

 If taking a look at the ingredient label doesn’t already scare you away, think how many toothpaste tubes people toss over their lifetime.
 Typically made with plastic or aluminum, around one billion toothpaste tubes end up in landfills every year.

 Once you find that perfect shampoo + conditioner set, you won’t find yourself with half-empty bottles cluttering your shower.
 Opt for a refillable option, like Plaine Products, and you’ll suddenly find simplicity in your routine!
 Once you’re low, just order your replacement bottles, and they’ll cover shipping your old ones back.
 No more empty bottles, no more waste!